 Wrong Apple ID popping up in the App Store

-The simplest instance of this problem is when somebody else borrows your iPhone or iPad and enters their own Apple ID to install an app.
-Next time you go into the App Store, it will understandably expect that same account to be used again.
+The most common reason for this problem is when somebody else borrows your iPhone or iPad and enters their own Apple ID to install an app.
+Next time you go into the App Store, the system will understandably expect that same account to be used again.